cryptoparty/handbook/src/chapter_00_introducing_cryptoparty/05_how_to_cryptoparty.md

 Please contact us through one of the above channels if you have any questions or need other help.

 A CryptoParty cannot teach you everything there is to know about computer and internet security in one evening.
 Main objective is to tear down the mental walls which prohibit people to even think about these topics or pick them up as they occur throughout their lives, like in newspaper articles, blog posts, educational pictures and memes.
 There is plenty of information about computer and internet security out there.
-Sadly, many people don't consider themselves able to process it and don't even start.
+Sadly, many people do not consider themselves able to process it and do not even start.
 That's what we want to change.
 Take away the fear of cryptic and technical things (two properties inherent to cryptographic tools) so they can continue educating themselves and others.

 With a CryptoParty you create an environment where people from different backgrounds come together and learn from each other.
 Hence you might want to include people of different age, gender, heritage and expertise.